 The Future Homes Standard includes transitional arrangements to give the building industry time to adapt.
 These arrangements determine which homes can be built to current Part L 2021 rules and which must meet the new FHS requirements.
-Getting the transitional timeline right is critical for developers β it affects procurement, design, cost planning, and land strategy.
+Getting the transitional timeline right is critical for developers, affecting procurement, design, cost planning, and land strategy.

 Timeline Overview